pravega/pravega/cli/user/README.md

         pretty-print=true
 ```

-The initial configuration needs to be modified by using `config set` command.
+The `controller-uri` in the initial configuration needs to be modified by using `config set` command.
 For example:
 ```
 config set controller-uri=pravega-pravega-controller.default:10080